30 Things You Should Never Say To Your Partner

 Image: Shutterstock

 It is highly inconsiderate to ask your partner to shut up.
 They are your equal who deserves to be treated with respect.
-Anger or frustration is not a reason enough to be rude to your partner, especially in front of others.
+Anger or frustration is not reason enough to use disrespectful language with your partner.

 5. “We Should Part Ways If Things Go On Like This.”

-Bringing up breaks ups and divorce repeatedly during an argument only emphasizes the possibility of it.
-The more these threats are repeated, the further relationship moves towards it as a possible solution.
+Bringing up breakups and divorce repeatedly during an argument only emphasizes the possibility of it.
+The more these threats are repeated, the further the relationship moves towards it as a possible solution.
 These threats create a fear of abandonment within the partner.
 Repeated empty threats might eventually lead to a breakup if a partner decides they have had enough.

 6. “That Is Why They Broke Up With You!”

-Bringing up an ex-partner or relationship is a huge no. It can trigger past relationship traumas for your partner and make them have less respect for you.
+Bringing up an ex-partner or relationship is a huge no. Making insensitive comments about their past relationships can trigger past relationship traumas for your partner and make them lose respect for you.
 Using their past relationships as a comeback is an attack on their vulnerability.

 7. “You Have Become Fat!”